Gods-Eye-BTH/ServerConfig/README.md

 This is the server configuration instructions and documentation repo.
 API documentation can be found in the file [API_DOC.md](/API_DOC.md).

+Instructions on how to stream to the server can be found in the file [STREAMING.md](/STREAMING.md)

 ## Setting up a God's Eye Server

 This set of instructions has been tested on ubuntu 18 but should work on most installs